YingyGong/build-my-own-grep/project_log.md

 Apr 23

 My prefix extraction algorithm from parsing tree is not robust.
 An alternative is to retrieve the prefix from the NFA instead of the parsing tree.

+Apr 24

+Yalov suggests me using vector instead of hashmap.